There has been a steady decline in church attendance spanning the last two decades.

 Get a small group together to volunteer at a local food bank.
 Take a couple of hours on a Saturday morning to clean up a local park.
 Host a car wash with all proceeds going to a local charity of your choice.

-Branding also comes into play here as well - if your church group is volunteering at a soup kitchen, make sure they're wearing t-shirts or some sort of clothing item with your name and logo on it.
+Make branding part of your volunteer engagement strategies.
+If your church group is volunteering at a soup kitchen, make sure they're wearing t-shirts or some sort of clothing item with your name and logo on it.
 You'll want people to remember who you are and where you're from.

 12. Offer Digital Ways to Give Back

+Today, people rarely carry paper money with them anymore, and this problem is a big one for churches.
 Make it easier for your congregants (and potential members) to donate by offering digital options.

 Digital options include mobile app giving, text giving and online giving pages.
 Have a direct link to donate on your website.